What is Home Quest?

 . . .
 Home Quest’s base in Annieville Elementary offers two classrooms, roomy office and meeting space, an area for parents to research, prep and plan activities and an extensive resource library.

 . . .
-As a public education program and “school” of the Delta School District, Home Quest is free to all BC Residents and offers funding to families throughout the year.
+As a public education school of the Delta School District, Home Quest is free to all BC Residents and offers funding to families throughout the year.

 Home Quest Requirements